This site requires a more recent version of Adobe Flash Player to function properly.

 - Imposition of antidumping duties on steel imports into the U.S.

 - Steel imports into the U.S. have risen sharply over the course of the past few years.
 The penetration of finished steel imports as a percentage of the U.S. domestic steel market increased to 29.3% in 2015, up from 28.1% and 23.2% in 2014 and 2013, respectively.
 A significant proportion of U.S. steel imports are from developing countries which have low labor costs and low overall costs of production.
-Competition from these low-priced imports has negatively impacted shipments and realized prices for the domestic steel industry.
+Competition from these low-priced imports negatively impacted shipments and realized prices for the domestic steel industry.
 Domestic steelmakers filed antidumping petitions with U.S. trade authorities, contending that these imported steels were priced unfairly low.
 U.S. trade authorities imposed antidumping duties on a large proportion of these imported steels in 2016.
-The imposition of antidumping duties on steel imports should help boost the prospects of the domestic steel industry going forward, including the U.S. operations of ArcelorMittal.
+The imposition of antidumping duties on steel imports should help boost the prospects of the domestic steel industry going forward, including the North American operations of ArcelorMittal.

 Below are key drivers of ArcelorMittal's value that present opportunities for upside or downside to the current Trefis price estimate for ArcelorMittal: